-I worked at ski areas, cruise lines, hotels and travel agencies.
+I’m Ken English.
+For more than 30 years, I worked in the tourism industry – ski areas, cruise lines, hotels and travel agencies.

 After 9/11, things changed.
 They changed again in 2008.
 Each time, there was a tightening of marketing dollars.

 Around 2004, while working for a cruise-only travel agency, I was asked to became the webmaster because I had experience in magazine publishing.
 I learned how to use Frontpage and started building websites.
 It was a slow and tedious process.
 But I liked the creative elements.
 I knew it would take time to develop the skill necessary for online marketing.
 When I figured it out, Microsoft discontinued support.
 Enter WordPress.

 In 2007, at my wife’s request, we attended an internet marketing conference in Orlando presented by Mark Hendricks.
 It was a terrific experience.
 The conference introduced me to a new world of ideas.
 I learned about an internet radio platform called BlogTalkRadio.
 I heard people talk about YouTube and Social Media, of which I knew nothing.

 At the conference, I met Dr. Ron Capps, one of the speakers.
 Dr. Capps is a communications professor at a midwest university.
 He is known online as the Nicheprof.
 He and I launched the School of Social Marketing, an internet radio show, on the BlogTalkRadio platform, in August 2008.
 We had the longest running social media talk show on iTunes, doing show 200 on 1 April 2012.
 I produced the show.

 I adopted the online persona of the BlogTalkRadioGuy in 2007, expanding to the MediaMojoGuy in 2010, when a client I was doing video for said “work your mojo and get this video indexed on Google.”
 I did, the video was on Google’s 1st page within 24 hours.
 Ranking a video, or website, has become increasingly difficult as Google refines it’s algorithms.